Department of Citywide Administrative Services311Search all NYC.gov websites

 Executive Deputy Commissioner, Citywide Operations

-Beatrice Thuo is Executive Deputy Commissioner of Citywide Operations and manages DCAS’ citywide functions including Citywide Procurement, Energy Management, Fleet, and Human Capital.
+Beatrice Thuo is executive deputy commissioner of Citywide Operations and manages DCAS’ citywide functions including Citywide Procurement, Energy Management, Fleet, and Human Capital.
 Thuo is responsible for ensuring these divisions provide shared services to support the operations of New York City government.
 Through lending support, advisement, and thought partnership, Thuo works from inside-out so that all City agencies have the resources they need to deliver on their missions and meet long-term citywide mandates and commitments.

-Prior to serving as Executive Deputy Commissioner, Thuo served as the Senior Advisor for Real Estate Services.
-She spent nearly a decade in public service at the City’s Department of Housing Preservation and Development (HPD) in a number of capacities including agency attorney, Associate general Counsel, and Deputy General Counsel where she mastered the complexities of HPD’s work.
+Prior to serving as executive deputy commissioner, Thuo served as the senior advisor for Real Estate Services.
+She spent nearly a decade in public service at the City’s Department of Housing Preservation and Development (HPD) in a number of capacities including agency attorney, associate general counsel, and deputy general counsel where she mastered the complexities of HPD’s work.
 Prior to beginning her career in public service, Thuo worked as a real estate finance and development attorney in the private sector.
-Thuo earned her Juris Doctor at George Washington School of Law and B.A. from the University of Massachusetts and is admitted to practice law in the State of New York.

 Sana Barakat